Coal mine collapses in northern China, killing at least 19

-BEIJING (AP) — At least 19 miners were killed when a coal mine collapsed in northern China, the government said Sunday.
+At least 19 miners were killed when a coal mine collapsed in northern China, the government said Sunday.

 Rescuers were looking for two miners who still are missing following the disaster Saturday in the northern city of Shenmu in Shaanxi province, the city government said in a statement.